jaspervdj/jaspervdj/posts/2015-01-20-haskell-design-patterns-extended-modules.markdown

 application, it is clear to me that this is a great way to organise and share code in a team.

-Additionally, great side effect of this scheme is that, after using this system for a while, you can consider some utility functions from these Extended modules for inclusion in their respective libraries.
-Since these functions have been allowed to simmer for a while, they should be battle-tested, and since you have been using them for a while, you can argue more precisely about why this particular function is useful.
+Additionally, great side-effect of this scheme is that, after using this system for a while, it is very convenient (since they all live in the same place) to consider some utility functions from these Extended modules for inclusion in their respective libraries.
+Since these functions have been allowed to simmer for a while, they should be battle-tested, and since you have been using them for a while, you can argue more precisely about why a particular function is useful.
+If they do get added, just remove the originals from hackage-extended, and the rest of your code doesn't even break!

+Thanks to Alex Sayers for proofreading!